helm/charts/REVIEW_GUIDELINES.md

 ## Names and Labels

 ### Metadata
 Resources and labels should follow some conventions.
-The standard resource metadata should be this:
+The standard resource metadata (`metadata.labels` and `spec.template.metadata.labels`) should be this:

 ```yaml
 name: {{ template "myapp.fullname" . }}